MoreOutput/RockMUD/README.md

 **/templates**
 JSON templates used to enhance in-game items.

-**/templates/messages**
+* **/templates/messages**
 Templates for in game messages.
-Modules load these templates when constructed.

-**/templates/items**
+* **/templates/items**
-Item templates extend objects into certain items based on their itemType property
+Item templates extend objects into certain items based on their template[] property

+* **/templates/mob**
+MOB/NPC templates extend objects into certain items based on their template[] property

 **/behaviors**
 AI scripts.
-RockMUD will come with four AI behaviors: Mayor.js, Aggie.js, Wanderer.js, Beggar.js
+RockMUD will come with four AI behaviors: Mayor.js, Aggie.js, Wanderer.js, Beggar.js.

 **/tools**
 Eventual location of building and admin tools. /forge.html is a planned tool for real-time area creation.